 ii.
 Letter of Intent

 Applicants must submit a one-page letter of intent (350 words) outlining their interest in this field of study.
-The letter of intent should express why they have an interest in public relations, and in Humber’s Public Relations postgraduate certificate program.
-This document is available in alternate format upon request.
+The letter of intent should express why they have an interest in public relations, and in Humber’s Public Relations graduate certificate program.

 Applicants must register to attend this admissions event.
 Log-in to MyHumber to register: